srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans.md

 Everything described in this post is applicable to SR Linux 23.10.1 running on D/H platforms.
 ///

-///details | TLDR
+/// details | TLDR
     type: tip

 The executive engineering summary of this post can be summarized in the following graphics that explains core configuration concepts and VLAN handling on SR Linux in both directions.

 (clickable)

-<div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph='{"page":6,"zoom":2,"highlight":"#0000ff","nav":false,"check-visible-state":true,"resize":true,"url":"https://raw.githubusercontent.com/srl-labs/srlinux-vlan-handling-lab/diagrams/vlan.drawio"}'></div>

 <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph='{"page":1,"zoom":1,"highlight":"#0000ff","nav":false,"check-visible-state":true,"resize":true,"url":"https://raw.githubusercontent.com/srl-labs/srlinux-vlan-handling-lab/diagrams/vlan.drawio"}'></div>
 ///

 ## Interfaces, subinterfaces, and VLAN encapsulation

-It is worth reiterating, that VLAN encapsulation is a property of an interface/subinterface pair and **not** a globally significant property of SR Linux.
+VLAN encapsulation is a property of an interface/subinterface pair and **not** a globally significant property of SR Linux.
 Whenever you want to configure VLANs on SR Linux, you need to

 1. enable VLAN tagging support on the interface level
 2. and then configure VLANs on the subinterface level.